charlesbv/PDF/README.md

 ./pdf.sh 20170808021111
 ```
 will run PDF to predict the solar wind speed from August 8 to August 13, 2017.
-The 1111 charcters are options that you can change for the formats of the output.
+The 1111 characters are options that you can edit to change the format of the output.

 ## Authors
 * Charles D. Bussy-Virat